tchaikov/sphinx-multiversion/README.md

 Sphinx extension for building self-hosted versioned docs.

-This extension aims to provide a clean implementation that tries to avoid messing with Sphinx internals as much as possible.

-Documentation can be found at: https://holzhaus.github.io/sphinx-multiversion/
+Original documentation can be found at: https://holzhaus.github.io/sphinx-multiversion/

 ## Fork additions